If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 MarioParty1-errordisk-english.png

-Mario Party contains support for the 64DD, most likely for a planned add-on, similar to that of F-Zero X. The game checks for the respective region's 64DD, along with the disk.
-It can successfully detect both US and JP 64DDs in each region's respective game, as well as a non-existent European/Australian 64DD in the PAL version.
-If the wrong disk is inserted, an error will appear in either Japanese, English, French, or German, depending on the selected language.
+Mario Party contains support for the Nintendo 64DD, most likely for a planned add-on disk similar to that of F-Zero X. The game checks for the respective region's 64DD and a disk with ID ELBJ in the Japan version, and ELBE in both US and EU versions.
+It can successfully detect both US and JP 64DDs in each region's respective game, as well as a nonexistent European/Australian 64DD in the European version, though the disk ID being the same as in the US version suggests that any plans to use this feature have been already disregarded by the time the European version was made.

 Here are all of the graphics related to this black 64DD screen.
 Notably, it appears that there were error codes that could be displayed.
 These graphics also exist in Mario Party 2, although the functionality does not.